untitaker/awesome-mastodon/README.md

 * [FakeRelay](https://github.com/g3rv4/FakeRelay) - tool for Mastodon admins to load statuses from other instances into their own instance
 * [RelayList](https://relaylist.com) - A list of relays that can be added to a Mastodon, Misskey, or Pleroma server.

+### Themes

+* [mastodon-bird-ui](https://github.com/ronilaukkarinen/mastodon-bird-ui/) - Mastodon web UI, but strongly inspired by Twitter.
+CSS file that you can use with any Mastodon instance or which can be installed by the instance administrator.
+* [mastomods](https://github.com/trwnh/mastomods) - CSS tweaks and custom themes for Mastodon.
+* [Catppuccin for Mastodon](https://github.com/catppuccin/userstyles/tree/main/styles/mastodon) - Soothing pastel theme for Mastodon.

 ### Guides